TricolorHen061/bwbdocs/docs/tos.rst

 Terms of Service
 ================

-**Short version:** Use common sense.
+**Short version:** Use your common sense.
 Don't abuse or copy the bot.
-Thanks.

 **Long version**: